microsounds/atelier/readme.md

 3. When pulling from upstream, stash changes or `git reset --hard` to prevent merge conflicts.
 	* Use `patch -p1 < ~/.termux/diff.patch` to restore changes if stash is lost.

-See [attached notes](#Termux-for-Android) for explanations of changes from a standard Linux environment.
+See [attached notes](#Termux-for-Android) for overview of changes from a standard Linux environment.

 ## List of supported platforms
 **Full graphical shell environment**